roymelinek/Hotels/README.md

 HotelsClass - create class of Hotel.

 comparison -

 union_and_comparison : the function get the hotel dataframes, and union between the process hotel dataframes. create_interactive_map : the function get the union df and create an interactive map from the df, the map will save in the HTML_Path.

+S3-

+upload_file : the function get file path, S3 bucket name and S3 object name. the function upload the file from the path to the S3 bucket